Diagnosis and Treatment of Ligament Injuries in Wake County

 How Can I Prevent Combined Ligament Injuries of the Knee?

 The best way to prevent a combined ligament injury of the knee is to protect your knees from damage.
-This includes performing proper warmups and cool-downs prior to and after exercise, wearing supportive footwear, and receiving the appropriate treatment and care for any knee or leg injuries.
+This includes performing proper warmups and cool-downs before and after exercise, wearing supportive footwear, and receiving the appropriate treatment and care for any knee or leg injuries.

 For over 100 years, we have served patients in Wake County and provided the highest level of orthopedic care.
-If you wish to set up an appointment, give us a call or book online today.
+We are proud to work with those from Wake County and beyond via the diagnosis and treatment of orthopedic injuries and conditions of all kinds.
+To schedule an appointment with one of our orthopedic surgeons, please give us a call or book online today.